 Yes.
 This device will be required at school every day.
 Teachers will be preparing activities which may require some use of this device every lesson.

 Will I be able to put my own apps on this device?

 This device is owned by you or the student.
 You may put your own apps on this device.
 However, a student must remember that their teachers will be given full access to the device for learning support purposes under the user agreement.
 If a student would not want a teacher to see something, then it should not be on the device.
 The space on the device should be reserved for applications to support learning.
 Students may be asked to delete all non- school based applications, photographs or videos in order to provide space for learning materials.

 Can my child bring a laptop that we already own to school?

-Not in years 7 to 8, to simplify the use of BYOD within the school and to provide support it has been determined that the only suitable device for Stage 4 (years 7 and 8) will be an IPAD only.
+Not in years 7, 8 and 9 to simplify the use of BYOD within the school and to provide support it has been determined that the only suitable device for years 7, 8 and 9 will be an iPad only.
 If you have an older iPad that meets the device specifications and has the required physical keyboard that can be brought to Kingscliff High School.